 - a file or two for my major figures; and

 - a file explaining and depicting my priors, often accompanied by my posteriors, for comparison.

 Putting all that information in one R Notebook file would be overwhelming.
 Your workflow might well look different, but hopefully you get the idea.
 You don’t want working files with thousands of lines of code.

-Mainly to keep Jenny Bryan from setting my computer on fire, I’m also in the habit of organizing interconnected project files with help from RStudio Projects.
-You can learn more about these from Chapter 8 in R4DS (Grolemund & Wickham, 2017).
-They might seem trivial, at first, but I’ve come to value the simple ways in which RStudio Projects help streamline my workflow.
+And mainly to keep Jenny Bryan from setting my computer on fire, I’m also getting into the habit of organizing all these interconnected files with help from RStudio Projects, which you can learn even more about from Chapter 8 in R4DS Grolemund & Wickham (2017).

 You can do this on any number of mediums, such as

 - full-blown YouTube lectures (e.g., here),

 - or even in brief Twitter GIFs (e.g., here).

 I’ve found that just the possibility that others might look at my code makes it more likely I’ll slow down, annotate, and try to use more consistent formatting.
 Hopefully it will benefit you, too.